Disadvantages of Cloud:

 - Unexpected initial migration problems – Your apps must be recoded to work in a virtualized environment.
 Your data must be reformatted to sync with the SaaS provider formats.
 Although the costs of starting your move to the cloud may look cheap in the beginning, associated costs can bring that cost right back up.

-- The risk of new government regulations – Government, for better or worse, is always making new laws.
+- The risk of new government regulations – The government, for better or worse, is always making new laws.
 If a law is passed that sets strict privacy rules that force a business to keep information in-house, your company may have to take back data from the cloud and account for accuracy.
 If you have a contract with a cloud provider, you’ll have to break your contract and pay penalties.
 And you’ll have to buy that new on-premise server after all.

 - The risk is out of your hands – A cloud provider may have sophisticated anti-malware tools, but it’s because they need them.
 The bad guys, for personal gain or fun, attempt to hack into primary servers often.
 A private server is unlikely to be a target for hackers.
-It may be a better to risk a problem that can be fixed in-house than to risk an issue that is out of your hands.
+It may be better to risk a problem that can be fixed in-house than to risk an issue out of your hands.

 - ROI may turn out to be a dud – While every company is different, many businesses are finding out that the long-term costs of a cloud solution are about the same as purchasing new servers.
 You have to do the math before moving to the cloud to see if it’s the right move for you.

-- Reliance on Internet connection – If your business is in the cloud, but you can’t access the cloud, you’re in a lot of trouble.
+- Reliance on an Internet connection – If your business is in the cloud, but you can’t access the cloud, you’re in a lot of trouble.
 Any problem with your in-house system affects cloud systems as well.
 Any problem with the cloud provider’s servers instantly becomes your problem as well.

 - You may be taking money away from local businesses – By definition, the cloud exists in no one location, although the primary data centers are usually in one place.
 By the same token, most every cloud service offers 24×7 support, but to do that, many cloud providers hire workers outside the US.
 If you want to support local businesses and promote local talent, perhaps it’s best if you stay out of the cloud.